 First Evangelical Lutheran Church of Brockton was organized on April 30, 1867 as the First Swedish Evangelical Lutheran Church of North Bridgewater.
 Founded by Swedish immigrants, the church was the first religious institution in New England established by Scandinavians.

 The sanctuary was erected in 1922-23 upon the site of the congregation’s first church building.
 The church was designed by architect Charles Coveney of the Boston architectural firm, Brigham, Coveney & Bisbee.
 This firm also designed the Christian Science “Mother Church” in Boston as well as the Unitarian complex in Fairhaven, Mass. consisting of a grouping of buildings.
 The majority of the stained glass is of the English Antique painted style and was executed by the studios of Vaughn, O’Neill & Co. also of Boston.
 The window in the west wall of the tower was the work of the Alfred M. Bell Studio of Boston and is in the laminated opalescent style of Tiffany.
 This window was restored in 2003.
 The stained glass in the choir was added in 1971.

-Services are held each Sunday morning at 7:45 am in Christ Chapel and at 9:00 in the main sanctuary—ALL ARE WELCOME!
+Services are held each Sunday morning at 9 a.m. in the main sanctuary and on the internet through Facebook Live—ALL ARE WELCOME!